 There are four basic, or what I call “objective-type” websites.
 Regardless of size or type of organization, knowing what type of website you need may not equal the type of website you have.
 The four basic types are:

 - Lead generation

 To determine if the website you have is the website you need begin with the objective in mind and what you hope to produce.
-The objective must include a good understanding of your customer base and how they do or will engage with your organization online and offline.
-If you don’t have that understanding that data (by industry) can be obtained.
-However, if you’ve been in that industry for a while you should have information even if it’s only in your head – write it down.
+The objective must include a good understanding of your customer base and how they will engage with your organization online and offline.

 Many businesses look at the amount of traffic coming to their website and get exciting over the increase – and irritated by the decrease.
 That view only focuses on the quantity not the quality of the visits.
 You can have 1,000 visits that produce only 10 quality leads or sales or 100 visits that produce 75 quality leads or sales.
-So, the objective is not the quantity, it’s the quality and it’s both.
+So, the objective is not the only quantity, it’s both.
 Quantitative metrics must be analyzed to interpret the quality.

 Once an objective is determined metrics can be defined.
 When those two work in concert, quality can be produced and ROI achieved.
-Many organizations are more concerned with how thier website looks, and not how it performs – it’s also both.
-How it performs must be compared to its objective.
-The key to a successful website is That is the key to an effectively designed objective-type website.
+Many organizations are more concerned with how their website looks, and not how it performs – it’s also both.

-The key to a successful website is having an objective and measurement its performance over time against that objective.
+The key to a successful website is having an objective and measuring its performance over time against that objective.

 For more information on how to develop a measurement plan, email: firstname.lastname@example.org.